Website status: showing and hiding

 To turn it back on, use the same toggle.
 The website returns exactly as it was before being hidden.

 There is no in-panel "wipe everything and start over" button.
-If you genuinely need a clean slate (release the subdomain, delete all photos, reset the counter) write to support — we'll do it manually.
+If you genuinely need a clean slate (release the subdomain, delete all photos), write to support and we'll do it manually.

 Website in "suspended account" mode